fmof/maxent-mwe/README.md

 # GSL LBFGS-2 Interaction with a Simple Maxent Model

-This repository documents a bug with (a portion of) GSL's multimin library: specifically, lbfgs2 does not properly optimize a convex function, even though it returns successfully (GSL_SUCCESS).
+This repository documents an issue with (a portion of) GSL's multimin library: specifically, lbfgs2 does not properly optimize a convex function, even though it returns successfully (GSL_SUCCESS).
 The convex function is the (negative) log-likelihood of a maximum entropy model on a simple test case.

 This has been tested with GSL 1.16.